 There are some software programs designed to manage the procurement of the influencers themselves, which is usually via an agency with a matching algorithm.
 But these software programs do little to help with the process of managing influencers, attribution, payouts, reporting, and further empowering influencers to perform better.
 This is where marketing automation can step in to save the day.

 But we know feature-rich technology can get confusing.
-So, let’s breakdown the “must-haves” when looking for an influencer platform:
+So, let’s breakdown the “must-haves” when looking for a social media influencer platform:

 1. Own the Registration Process

 Influencers understand their audience better than anyone and they are actively seeking meaningful relationships with brands they already know and love.
 Make sure your program is accessible on your website, because that’s where most influencers go first to engage with brands they WANT to work with.

 One of the best ways to do this is to provide a simple one-page registration that allows influencers to apply or register for your program and triggers an automated email sequence with next steps to both the influencer and your marketing team.
 Also, be sure to require the proper legal terms and conditions acceptance as a part of on-boarding.